Election Day is October 26, 2026

 Candidate Tracker - Who's Running

-I am creating a Candidate Tracker to help residents easily find information about all declared candidates in one place.
+In addition to the resource above, I have created this Candidate Tracker to help residents easily find information about all declared candidates in one place.
 By linking publicly available social channels and media coverage, it will give voters a simple, neutral and transparent way to learn more about each candidate and make informed choices in the upcoming election.
+The voter turnout in the Town of Erin in the last election in 2022 was 36%.
+We can do better!

 -